Rotational-hyperfine cooling of $^{205}$TlF in a cryogenic beam: Experimental Setup

 The \PtwoFone\, optical transition \cite{norrgard2017hyperfine,meijer2020lambda} is at wavelength $271.75\nm$.
 The ultraviolet (UV) laser light is generated from frequency quadrupled $1087\nm$ light, using two successive second-harmonic generation (SHG) stages.
 A fiber seed laser is fiber-amplified to $1.5$ W. Resonant-cavity SHG generates $700$~mW of $543.5\nm$ light, which is fiber coupled and subsequently frequency doubled with another resonant-cavity SHG setup to produce $\sim90$~mW of $271.75\nm$ light.
 The resulting UV laser beam is then electro-optically phase modulated at angular frequency $\omega = \Gamma_\text{B}$ with modulation parameter $\beta = 3.8$, to generate a spectral pattern containing substantial power in the carrier and all sidebands up to the 5$^{\rm th}$ order; this covers the entire range of Doppler broadening up to $\pm \delta_D^{\rm max}$.
 An additional electro-optical modulator was used to rapidly switch the laser polarization for some measurements.

 A pair of cylindrical lenses vertically expands the UV laser beam to a $1/e^2$ diameter of $1$~cm, while its horizontal diameter is $2$~mm.
 Two identical right-angle prisms, placed horizontally on either side of the molecular beam at the same height, are oriented with their $\sqrt{2}\,$-inch long hypotenuses parallel to the molecular beam forward velocity.
 Their positions are offset along the direction of the molecular beam by $8$~mm, so that a beam input on the uncovered edge of one prism makes 13 passes through the molecular beam before exiting the open edge of the other prism.
 This multipass geometry of the laser beam extends the interaction time with the molecules to $\sim210\us$ while maintaining a high intensity as needed for efficient optical pumping.
 Losses in the optical path cause the intensity of the laser to reduce by a factor of $\sim8$ from the first to the last pass.
-The average intensity seen by the molecules is $\sim79$~mW/cm$^2$.
-Here the average intensity is calculated from the $1/e^2$ intensity point of the first pass to the $1/e^2$ point of the last pass along the beam direction, and vertically by the accepted trajectories (which cover approximately $\pm3.5$~mm from the beam center).
+The peak intensities of the multipassed beam are approximately $1000\mWcms$ for the first pass and $140\mWcms$ for the last pass.